GeekyAnts/NativeBase/README.md

 **Recommended by [Awesome React Native](https://github.com/jondot/awesome-react-native)**

+> NativeBase was added to the list of Frameworks of Awesome React Native and it is used by numerous React lovers across the world.

 NativeBase was added to the list of Frameworks of Awesome React Native and it is used by numerous React lovers across the world.
 ## 2. Motivation
 Building with React Native from scratch is a tedious process with multiple steps such as adding styling, interactions, state management, responsiveness, accessibility, etc. We wanted to build and ship accessible, high-quality apps quickly.